vasalie/portainer/README.md

-# portainer
+# Portainer Template List
-# Combined template lists
+# Description: Combined template lists

 I just combined a bunch of template lists from the internet.
 I did not remove any duplicates.
-Please use search to easy find what needed.
+Please use search to easy find what you need.